-I have no IT certifications nor titles, but I have been fiddling with computers since my early 20s, starting with a Commodore 64, exercising some Basic language and using software for HiFi loudspeaker crossover design and simulations …and some games…
+I have no IT certifications nor titles (except a Networking course I cannot find anything about), but I have been fiddling with computers since my early 20s, starting with a Commodore 64, exercising some Basic language and using software for HiFi loudspeaker crossover design and simulations …and some games…

 My first job was in a computer shop, where I assembled and configured DOS/Windows-based PCs for better performance (mainly fine-tuning the configuration files).

 I had the chance to experiment with Windows-based sequencing software, which I used to create backtracks on which to play guitar solos.

 While I worked at a musical instruments shop, I familiarized with early Hard Disk Recording equipment, learning how to setup professional digital recording systems on machines based on different systems (Atari, Apple, Windows…).

 As a freelance geologist, I used MS Office and proprietary software for plotting structural geology data and graphics software like Macromedia Freehand and Deneba Canvas to draw maps and sections.

 As a fellow researcher at the university, I kept using the same software as above, while I switched to GIS software for mapping (Esri ArcGIS, ArcMAP and AutoCAD Map) and Digital Elevation Models generation.

 As I became more and more aware of the importance of choosing free and opensource software, I started experimenting with various Linux distributions from Red Hat to Debian, but also Mandrake and Ubuntu, which I installed on both personal notebook and work PC in order to run Linux software for drawing geological sections (2D Move) and 3D geological modeling (3D Move and GoCAD).

 I was also responsible for maintenance and setup of the GIS Lab’s computer systems, networking configuration included.